Questions? Request Information

 Year 1

-This course introduces students to the use of psychological methods and theoretical models in the criminal justice system.
-Students will examine criminal and police psychology with an overview of forensic psychology.
+• This course introduces students to the intersection between psychology and the criminal justice system.
+Students will examine major sub-areas of psychology that comprise the discipline of forensic psychology including criminal psychology, legal psychology, victimology, police psychology, and correctional psychology.

 Year 2